freezer333/cppwebify/posts/post2.md

     // Once the stdin is written, the C++ completes and the callback above is invoked.
 });
 ```
-By now you probable have the idea.. fire up the web app again and now you'll have a third entry at the start page - go ahead and test it out!
+By now you probably have the idea.. fire up the web app again and now you'll have a third entry at the start page - go ahead and test it out!

 # Scenario 3:  Automating a file-based C++ program
 The last scenario I'll go over is where the program you are automating takes its input from a file, and dumps its output to a another file.
 Of course, your scenario might be a combination of the three scenarios discussed here - and your scenario might involved a fixed filename for input/output, or a user specified (via stdin, or command line arguments).
 Whatever your situation with files, you'll likely be able to apply what's here.